UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-19-team02-hetergeneous-weak-learning.md

 ### Inference and CLIP Post-processing

 For inference, we generate segments on both the training set and inference set.
 We predict labels on the inference segments based on KNN on the labeled training segments.
-Additionally, We use CLIP to influence the vectors for KNN by penalizing segmentations for classes that are unlikely to appear in the image.
+Additionally, we use CLIP to influence the vectors for KNN by penalizing segmentations for classes that are unlikely to appear in the image.

 CLIP is a neural network trained on image-text pair and is valuable in the weak supervision setting because additional annotations are unneeded.
 As shown below, CLIP takes in as input an image along with text describing the contents of the image.
 The model outputs a prediction of whether or not the sentence is true.

 ![CLIP]({{ '/assets/images/team02/CLIP.png' | relative_url }})

 We provide a sentence for each possible class to get softmax probabilities for the image using the CLIP model.
-We adjust the feature affinities significantly for those that contain classes for which receive a high CLIP prediction.
+We adjust the feature affinities based on the CLIP probability that the tag is in image.

 Let us denote the feature embeddings obtained from the inference set as $$ I \in  R^{n \times c}$$ where $$n$$ is the size of the inference set and $$c$$ is the embedding dimension.
-Let us also denote $T \in R^{m \times c}$ as the feature embeddings obtained from the original training set, where $$m$$ is the size of the training set and $$c$$ is defined as before.
+Let us also denote $$T \in R^{m \times c}$$ as the feature embeddings obtained from the original training set, where $$m$$ is the size of the training set and $$c$$ is defined as before.
 We can then obtain the feature affinity matrix by $$ F = I T^T$$.

-Next, let us denote $$t \in R^m$$ as the generated training set labels and $\mathbf p^{CLIP} \in R^{20}$ as the softmax probabilities provided by CLIP for the 20 classes in PASCAL VOC2012 for an arbitrary image.
+Next, let us denote $$t \in R^m$$ as the generated training set labels and $$ p^{CLIP} \in R^{20}$$ as the softmax probabilities provided by CLIP for the 20 classes in PASCAL VOC2012 for an arbitrary image.
 We can then compute our adjusted feature affinities by

 $$
 F_{ij}^* = F_{ij} + \alpha 1 [t_j = k]  p_k^{CLIP} \ \forall \ i \in [n], \forall \ j \in [m], \forall \ k \in [20]